wavefunction91/GauXC/README.md

 % Algorithm for XC potential assembly and shared-memory CPU implementation
 @article{petrone18an,
-  author={Alessio Petrone and David B. Williams-Young and Shichao Sun and
+  author={Alessio Petrone and David B. Williams--Young and Shichao Sun and
           Torin F. Stetina and Xiaosong Li}, title={An Efficient Implementation of Two-Component Relativistic Density Functional Theory with Torque-Free Auxiliary Variables},